lankydan/rust-web-with-rocket/rust-web-with-rocket.md

         .execute(connection)
 }
 ```
 The `diesel` module is used to access the `insert_into`, `update` and `delete` functions. `diesel::prelude::*` provides access to a range of modules and structs that are generally useful when using Diesel, for this example; `PgConnection` and `QueryResult` are included in this list. `schema::people` is included so we can access the people table from within Rust and execute methods on it.
+Note that `schema::people` is referring back to the people table defined in the `schema.rs` file we generated earlier.

 Let's look at one of the functions more closely:
 ```rust